clearlinux/swupd-client/docs/swupd.1.rst

    Specify an alternate swupd state directory.
 Normally ``swupd`` uses ``/var/lib/swupd``.

-- ``-N, --no-scripts``

-   Do not run the post-update scripts and boot update tool.

-- ``-b, --no-boot-update``

-   Do not update the boot files using clr-boot-manager.

-- ``-n, --nosigcheck``

-   Do not attempt to enforce certificate or signature checking.

-- ``-I, --ignore-time``

-   Ignore system/certificate time when validating signature.

 - ``-C, --certpath``

    Specify alternate path to swupd certificate store (pem file).
    Default is /usr/share/clear/update-ca/Swupd_Root.pem

-- ``-t, --time``

-   Show verbose time output for swupd operations.

 - ``-W, --max-parallel-downloads``